How to Support DC’s Latino-Owned Businesses This Month

 Mi Cuba Cafe

-How to support: Call Mi Cuba to order for takeout, or order delivery on GrubHub.
+How to support: Call to reserve a table or order for takeout, or order delivery via GrubHub

 El Rinconcito Cafe

 El Rinconcito is a longstanding local favorite for a reason.
 The name of the restaurant translates to “little corner cafe,” but El Rinconcito is definitely big on taste.
-The spot reliably serves up flavorful Mexican-Salvadorian staples that aren’t to be missed, like traditional pork and cheese pupusas and a shredded flank steak dish served breakfast style with a scrambled egg, avocado, and crumbly queso duro.
+They reliably serve up flavorful Mexican-Salvadorian staples that aren’t to be missed, like traditional pork and cheese pupusas and a shredded flank steak dish served breakfast style with a scrambled egg, avocado, and crumbly queso duro.

 Mayahuel Cocina Mexicana

-Soak up the last days of summer (and first days of fall) from the patio of Mayahuel Cocina, an adorable spot in Woodley Park.
-Mayahuel is known for craft cocktails and tasty entrées like its grilled skirt steak marinated in achiote, citrus, and garlic or the playfully named Mexi-burguesa compliments of Chef Miguel Pizarroso, who moved to the city from Bolivia.
+Soak up the last days of summer (and first days of fall) from the patio of Mayahuel Cocina, a cozy spot in Woodley Park.
+Mayahuel is known for craft cocktails and tasty entrees like grilled skirt steak marinated in achiote, citrus, and garlic, or the playfully named Mexi-burguesa compliments of Chef Miguel Pizarroso who moved to the city from Bolivia.

-Colada Shop, which just opened a location at The Wharf in June, is known throughout the city for bringing the best vibes -- its 14th Street rooftop always being a mainstay for sipping mojitos amongst friends.
-The cozy Cuban spot has always served biteable classics like empanadas and Cubanos, but visit their new Wharf location if you’re in the mood for something a bit heartier, like ropa vieja or a Cuban take on shakshuka.
+Colada Shop, which currently has two locations, is known throughout the city for bringing the best vibes—their 14th Street rooftop always being a mainstay for sipping mojitos amongst friends.
+The cozy Cuban spot has always served biteable classics like empanadas and Cubanos, but visit the location at The Wharf is great if you’re in the mood for something a bit heartier, like a Santiago Bowl or a Cuban-inspired take on shakshuka.

 Retail and other businesses

-Translating to “New Style,” Nova Bossa is a lifestyle brand that partners with emerging designers and artisans from the Americas.
-Founded by Brazilian native Carolina Furukrona, the brand’s mission is to preserve cultural heritage, invest in women entrepreneurs, and champion handmade, and sustainable production methods -- oh, and to look cute while doing it, of course.
+Translating to “new style,” Nova Bossa is a lifestyle brand that partners with emerging designers and artisans from the Americas to offer “an authentic, global, and fresh definition of luxury through craftsmanship and design.”.
+Founded by Brazilian native Carolina Furukrona, the brand’s mission is to preserve cultural heritage, invest in women entrepreneurs, and champion handmade and sustainable production methods—oh, and to look cute while doing it, of course.

-How to support: Nova Bossa is currently open for in-store shopping, and also offers contactless shopping from its window and through virtual appointments.
+How to support: Nova Bossa is currently open for in-store shopping, and also offers contactless shopping from their window and virtual appointments.

 Zona E Home